Jacob Reed

 In 2023–24, Jacob played Bach at Bond, a series of 30 recitals presenting the complete organ works of J.S.
 Bach; the previous year, he performed the complete organ works of César Franck.
-He is currently surveying Bach's harpsichord works on his blog, Left On Reed.
+He is currently surveying Bach's harpsichord works on his blog, Left on Reed.

 Jacob received a simultaneous BA/MA in music history and theory (double-major in mathematics) from Yale, where he studied organ with Thomas Murray and harpsichord with Arthur Haas.
 He then graduated with an MM in organ performance from Yale’s School of Music/Institute of Sacred Music, studying with Martin Jean and serving as Organ Scholar at Grace Church in New York City.

 Jacob’s performance experience also extends to opera of all eras.
 In addition to playing continuo in Baroque opera productions across the U.S., Jacob has served as piano accompanist for the Yale Opera Program and performed in John Cage’s Europera 5 under director Yuval Sharon.
-Jacob has served as artist-in-residence at the Uncommon Music Festival in Sitka, Alaska, accompanies a variety of instruments, singers, and ensembles on piano, and can be talked into picking up a cello or viola da gamba if you ask nicely.
+Jacob has served as artist-in-residence at the Uncommon Music Festival in Sitka, Alaska, accompanies a variety of instruments, singers, and ensembles on piano, and can be talked into picking up a cello or viola da gamba if you ask nicely. jacobreedorgan.com